USS Texas (SSN-775)

-USS Texas (SSN-775) is a Virginia-class submarine, and the fourth warship of the United States Navy to be named after the US state of Texas.
+USS Texas (hull number SSN-775) is a Virginia-class submarine, and the fourth warship of the United States Navy to be named after the US state of Texas.
+Texas was commissioned as a US Navy warship in Galveston, Texas, on 9 September 2006.

+Construction

 The contract to build her was awarded to the Northrop Grumman Newport News shipyard (then called Newport News Shipbuilding & Drydock Co.) on 30 September 1998 and her keel was laid down on 12 July 2002.
 She was christened on 31 July 2004 by Laura Bush, First Lady of the United States.

-She was launched into the James River on 9 April 2005, and commissioned as a US Navy warship in Galveston, Texas on 9 September 2006.
+She was launched into the James River on 9 April 2005.

-History

 Texas arrived at Galveston Bay on 4 September 2006 and was escorted into the harbor by Elissa.
-With a crowd of 10,000 in attendance, Texas was commissioned in Galveston, Texas, and joined the US Atlantic Fleet on 9 September 2006.
+With a crowd of 10,000 in attendance, Texas was commissioned in Galveston and joined the US Atlantic Fleet on 9 September 2006.

+Operational history

 The boat departed New London Naval Submarine Base at Groton for Pearl Harbor on 16 September 2009.
 On her way to Pearl Harbor, Texas traveled to the Arctic Ocean and surfaced near the North Pole's ice pack.
 Texas arrived at her new home port on 23 November 2009.

 The submarine departed Pearl Harbor for her first three-month operational patrol on 27 October 2010.
 The location of her first deployment was not disclosed by the Navy.

-In May 2012, Texas underwent a scheduled 20-month-long overhaul.
+In May 2012, Texas underwent a scheduled 20-month-long overhaul at Pearl Harbor Naval Shipyard in Hawaii.

+Texas arrived at Portsmouth Naval Shipyard in Kittery, Maine, in September 2020 for repairs and modernization; the work concluded with successful sea trials in December 2024.